The Ali Enterprises Factory Fire And Thirteen Years Of Impunity

 Dedeh, Leni, and Dinar are demanding what is owed.
 And they are reminding the world: the fire never really stopped.
 It just moved offshore.

-Stay tuned for more updates and read: Day Five Of The Worker Action Tour | Workers Activists File Complaint with Oregon Labor Commissioner
+Stay tuned for more updates and read: Day Five Of The Worker Action Delegation | Workers Activists File Complaint with Oregon Labor Commissioner